When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

 Magic mushrooms used to be legal in Amsterdam, until a tourist took some and jumped off a building while tripping.
 Was suicide exactly what she needed at the time?

 In other cases, LSD, mushrooms, and other psychedelics trigger psychotic breaks, causing people to experience a wide range of symptoms, including things like intense paranoia, major depression, and an inability to distinguish fantasy from reality.
-Admittedly cases of psychosis represent a tiny fraction of psychedelic experiences, but these cases cannot simply be discarded from consideration.
+Admittedly cases of psychosis represent a tiny fraction of psychedelic experiences (for more on the relative safety of LSD and mushrooms, read this article), but these cases cannot simply be discarded from consideration.

 I’ve also personally known multiple friends who have had bad mushroom trips and couldn’t discern any positive lessons from the experience.
 One friend cowered under his covers for hours, certain of demonic presences all around him and of his impending death.
 Another friend stripped naked and acted erratically and has no recollection of what he was thinking.